johnjackoleary/cfi-commonplace-book/Lesson Plans/Instrument/IRA1.2 Instruments and Attitude Flying.md

 **Pre-Lesson Reading/Homework:** [[~ IRA Pre-Lesson Reading]]
 **Builds On:** [[IRA1.1 Introduction and Roadmap]] **Resources:** Flight Deck Poster/Diagram ([Sporty's](https://www.sportys.com/cessna-172r-cockpit-poster.html) or from [[Rectangular Scan.jpeg|IFH]])
+**Schedule:** Ground 1.0 hr, Sim/Flight 0.5 hr

-**Schedule:** Ground 1-2 hours, depending on recall from PPL; simulator and/or airplane, 0.5 hours
+Depends on recall from PPL

 > [!note]
 > Can often be completed at the same time as [[IRA1.1 Introduction and Roadmap]].